10 dead in fire at mall hospital treating COVID-19 patients | Health

 Ten patients died after a fire broke out at a Mumbai mall hospital where coronavirus patients were being treated, a fire brigade official said on Friday.

+It is not clear how many of those deaths were COVID-19 patients.
+There was also no word from civic officials on how many of those evacuated from the hospital were being treated for coronavirus.

-The fire broke out at the Sunrise Hospital in the Dreams Mall building in Bhandup area shortly after midnight, the official said.
-Around 70 patients were rescued, he added.
+The fire broke out at the Sunrise Hospital in the Dreams Mall building in the Bhandup area shortly after midnight, the official said.

-The hospital said there were two deaths due to COVID- 19 at the facility and there was no death due to the fire.
+Maharashtra Chief Minister Uddhav Thackeray who visited the spot in the afternoon said there was approval for starting a temporary coronavirus treatment facility there.

+The hospital has so far confirmed two deaths, adding that both were coronavirus patients who were already dead from the disease when the fire broke out.
+It said there were no deaths in the fire.
+The differing versions of the hospital and fire brigade could not be immediately reconciled.

-The hospital is situated on the top floor of the four-storeyed mall building and 76 patients, most of them being treated for COVID-19, were there when the fire broke out, the official said.
+The hospital is situated on the top floor of the four-storeyed mall building and there were 76 patients, most of them being treated for COVID-19 when the fire broke out, another official said.

-The incident comes amid an upsurge in coronavirus cases in Mumbai.
+The blaze comes amid an upsurge in coronavirus cases in Mumbai.
 On Thursday, the city logged 5,504 new infections, the highest daily count since the pandemic began.

 The cause of the 'level four' fire (serious emergency call in fire brigade parlance) has not been ascertained yet, the BMC control room sources said.

-The 70 patients were evacuated by the fire brigade and shifted to another hospital, the official said, adding fire personnel are checking if any patient is still stuck there.
+Many patients were evacuated by the fire brigade and shifted to another hospital, the official said, adding fire personnel is checking if any patient is still stuck there.

 Mumbai Mayor Kishori Pednekar who visited the site expressed surprise that a hospital was operating inside the mall.